dPys/PyNets/README.md

 About
 -----
-A Python-Powered Workflow for Network Analysis of Resting-State fMRI (rsfMRI) and Diffusion MRI (dMRI)
+A Python-Powered Workflow for Fully-Reproducible Network Analysis of Resting-State fMRI (rsfMRI) and Diffusion MRI (dMRI)

 Problem: A comprehensive, flexible, and fully-automated intra-subject network analysis package for neuroimaging has yet to be implemented.

 Solution: In PyNets, we harness the power of Nipype, Nilearn, and Networkx python packages to automatically generate a range of graph theory metrics on a subject-by-subject basis and using any combination of network construction parameters.
-Uniquely, PyNets utilities can be integrated with ANY existing preprocessing workflow for your data.
+Uniquely, PyNets utilities can be integrated with ANY existing preprocessing workflow for your data and provides a docker container to facilitate complete reproducibility of findings.

 Learn more about Nipype: http://nipype.readthedocs.io/ Learn more about Nilearn http://nilearn.github.io/ Learn more about Networkx: https://networkx.github.io/

-PyNets utilizes a suite of network analysis tools in a nipype workflow to automatically generate rsfMRI networks and dMRI structural networks based on a variety of node parcellation and thresholding solutions, and then extract graph theoretical measures from the resulting graphs to be averaged into "multi-simulation" connectomes.
+PyNets utilizes a suite of network analysis tools in a nipype workflow to automatically generate rsfMRI networks and dMRI structural networks based on a variety of node parcellation and thresholding solutions, and then extract graph theoretical measures from the resulting graphs to be represented as composite "meta-connectomes".

 -----